JPvRiel/docker-rsyslog/README.md

 RSyslog has a safe default of escaping non-printable characters, which, unfortunatly includes tab characters.
 Some products expect and use tab characters to delimit fields, so while rsyslog escapes tabs as `#11` by default, I decided to change this behaviour and allow tabs.
 Set the env var `rsyslog_global_parser_escapecontrolcharactertab="on"` to revert to default behaviour of espacing tabs.

+## Complexity with golang confd templates, rainerscript, and syslog templates

+While the approach taken attempted to expose/simply running an rsyslog container by just setting a couple of environment variables, a lot of underlying complexity (and maintainer burden) occurs because:
+- Confd and golang text templates dynamically change the rsyslog configuration files, so configuration errors reported by rsyslogd are hard to track back (hence the `-E` option for the container to see the expanded rsyslog configuration result with line numbers)
+- rsyslog rainerscript syntax for assinging values to variables does not appear to support boolean true or false types, nor does it support a null type.
+As a resulty, trying to populate JSON template output with such types requires literal strings represent and be explicitly output as such without using native built-in json output templating, otherwise, rsyslogd will quote the JSON values as "true", "false" or "null" (which is not intended).
+This makes creating the desired JSON templates a verbose excercise of hand picking various elements with such types.
+Instead, coercing types downstream (e.g. via logstash or elasticsearch index templates) might be a simpler solution that allows for simpler rsyslog templates.

 # Status

 Note, recently (~Jan 2018) the rsyslog project has started to work on an official container and added better environment viable support that could make the confd templaing uncessary, so some refactoring and merging efforts into upstream should be looked into.